Zeynab Rzayeva, ’25 Master of Human Resources & Industrial Relations: Finding Purpose in People Management

 Most importantly, my time at Carlson reinforced my passion for HR research, ultimately leading to my admission to the University of Minnesota’s PhD program in Human Resource Development (OLPD, CEHD).

-What advice would you give to help potential applicants gain admission into the Carlson School’s MHRIR program?
+What advice would you give to help potential applicants gain admission into Minnesota Carlson’s MHRIR program?

 Be sincere—be who you truly are and know what you truly want.
 But before anything, take time to understand your values, goals, and what drives you.
 If you are a passionate HR professional or someone who aspires to be one, you’ve got it.
 Be clear about your passion for HR, and highlight experiences that show your ability to work with diverse teams, navigate challenges, and drive positive change.
 It’s essential to showcase not just academic strengths but also interpersonal skills and leadership potential.
 Network with current students or alumni, and reach out to program coordinators to gather information about the program and whether you’re a good fit.
 If you are, don’t shy away from sharing it.
 Be curious and genuine.